apache/incubator-gluten/docs/developers/UsingGperftoolsInCH.md

 Install gperftools as described in https://github.com/gperftools/gperftools.
 We get the library and the command line tools.

+## Compiler libch.so
+Disable jemalloc `-DENABLE_JEMALLOC=OFF` in cpp-ch/CMakeLists.txt, and recompile libch.so.

 ## Run Gluten with gperftools
 For Spark on Yarn, we can change the submit script to run Gluten with gperftools.
 Add the following to the submit script: